mozilla/activate.mozilla.community/_pages/es/community-participation-guidelines.md

 La audiencia para esta actividad son todos los Mozillians que les importa construir comunidades saludables y empoderadas.

-*We acknowledge that this first draft is provided in English only , however future releases are planned in other languages with feedback opportunities with each available.*

 ## Formato de actividades